patricksavalle/devops-project-template/README.md

 - [ ] Enable projects to function autonomously

-- [ ] Create in ever shorter increments and optimize in ever shorter iterations until everything is continuous
+- [ ] Add in ever shorter increments and optimize in ever shorter iterations until everything is continuous

 - [ ] Include end-users in the learning loop as soon as possible